 Using federal funds from the Institute of Museum and Library Services, the Oklahoma Department of Libraries has utilized the services of vendors on state contract to trouble shoot the Internet speed in public libraries that were significantly below the contracted access speeds being delivered to the library.
-In some cases cabling needed to be replaced, routers upgraded, access points for wi-fi services added, computers replaced to realize the delivery of purchased Internet broadband to customers.
+In some cases cabling needed to be replaced, routers upgraded, access points for wireless services added, computers replaced to realize the delivery of purchased Internet broadband to customers.
 Network assessment and remediation grants identified the needs and then provided the funds to correct the bottlenecks in service delivery.

 The Oklahoma Department of Libraries helps libraries and literacy organizations create and maintain their very own websites.
 This service enables Oklahomans to have 24/7 access to their local public libraries.
 They can find out about what's going on in the library and around the community, whether it's enrolling in summer reading, learning to read, getting help filing taxes, mastering computer basics, or researching a school science project.
 These websites have become indispensable communication tools for the communities.
-Forty six libraries and three literacy organizations participate in the program, for a combined total of 849,112 page views in 2014.
+Forty six libraries and two literacy organizations participate in the program, for a combined total of 612,089 page views in 2014.
 Participants agree that having a website increases delivery of library and literacy services and user frequency.

 The Oklahoma Department of Libraries has only filled selective vacancies during the past several years because of required budget reductions.
 Remaining employees are working harder and smarter by replacing manual processes with assistance from information technology assets.
-The agency currently has a 48.3% unfilled authorized FTE rate.
+The agency is authorized to have 82.5 employees but currently has 35 employees for a